BASEC Branch is intentionally designed to meet the needs of our 7th and 8th graders and their families.

 Much like how Branch can help student athletes manage their demanding after school schedules, the program also caters to students with other after school responsibilities such as music and PTO clubs.
 With the help of their parents, a number of students are able to manage the demands of both school and extracurricular activities.
 With a constantly increasing workload, managing these commitments can be overwhelming.
 Branch promotes managing these activities independently, taking much of the scheduling burden off parents, while providing individualized academic support in a range of executive function skills.

 Studious, but disorganized student

-For many middle schoolers, deficiencies in executive functioning skills have yet to negatively impact their grades.
-Branch helps address EF issues like organization before the academic content becomes challenging.
+For many middle schoolers, deficiencies in executive functioning skills have yet to negatively impact their academics.
+Branch helps address struggles with executive functioning skills like organization before curriculum content becomes challenging.